 - The MicroStrain MS-GX5-25, MS-GX5-35 and Xsens MTi-100 IMU are more close to "ideal" IMU than T265 IMU and BMI160 IMU.
-This is reasonable since both the MicroStrain and Xsens IMU are more expensive high-end IMUs with likely more sophisticate out-of-factory calibration than T265 IMU and BMI 160 IMU. - For each IMU, the gravity sensitivity terms are, in general, one or two orders smaller than the other terms of the IMU intrinsic model.
-This suggests that the gravity sensitivity should not have significant effects on system performance.
-This is likely due to the handheld motion of the platform and levels of achievable acceleration magnitudes. - The BMI160 IMU (Figure 13), has a much more significant gyroscope calibration, \mathbf{D}'w , compared to its accelerometer calibration and other IMUs.
-Thus the BMI160 can see large accuracy gains from only calibrating \mathbf{D}'w , while for other IMUs, the calibration of \mathbf{D}'a should be more impactful.
+This is reasonable since both the MicroStrain and Xsens IMU are more expensive high-end IMUs with likely more sophisticate out-of-factory calibration than T265 IMU and BMI 160 IMU. - For each IMU, the g-sensitivity terms are, in general, one or two orders smaller than the other terms of the IMU intrinsic model.
+This suggests that the g-sensitivity should not have